isobelcochrane938/notes/README.md

 # 2024-02-12
 - "Today's programming wisdom is to embrace the power of simplicity.
 Write code that's readable, maintainable, and concise.
 Remember that 'Premature optimization is the root of all evil' (Donald Knuth).
 Focus on writing clear logic first and refactor later.
 Always keep learning; the technology landscape evolves rapidly.
 Lastly, practice defensive programming by anticipating potential errors and handling exceptions gracefully.
 The true art of programming lies not just in writing code, but in understanding its impact and longevity."

+# 2024-02-13
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it's written.
+Optimize for clarity and understandability, using consistent naming conventions, modular design, and documentation.
+Always consider the future programmer who will inherit your code – including yourself in six months."

+Also, "Premature optimization is the root of all evil."
+This quote by Donald Knuth reminds us not to optimize code or make it overly complex unless profiling and testing reveal a genuine need for it.
+Focus first on getting the logic right, then improve efficiency if and where necessary.